alinex/node-alinex/src/doc/filestructure.md

-man           // created man pages node_modules  // npm installed packages var           // data and code which maybe changed in installation src         // original data, will be overridden on update example     // examples local       // linked or copied from src (not overridden on update)
+man           // created man pages node_modules  // npm installed packages var           // data and code which maybe changed in installation example     // examples local       // specific settings for this installation src         // original data, will be overridden on update
 ```